HITS-AIN/GPCC.jl/README.md

 mkdir("myGPCC")
 cd("myGPCC")
 # press `]` to enter package mode:
-(@v1.6) pkg> activate .
+(@v1.7) pkg> activate .
 ```
 and use this environment for installing and working with the package.
-Having exited Julia, one can enter the created environment again by simply starting Julia in the respective folder and using `activate .` in package mode.
+Having exited Julia, one can re-enter this environment by simply starting Julia in the respective folder ("myGPCC") and using `activate .` in package mode.